-COSE Key Thumbprint values are computed on the COSE Key object required to represent a key, rather than all parameters of a COSE Key that the key is represented in.
-Thus, they are more analogous to applications that use digests of X.509 Subject Public Key Info (SPKI) values, which are defined in Section 4.1.2.7 of [RFC5280], than to applications that use digests of complete certificate values, as the "x5t" (X.509 certificate SHA-1 thumbprint) [RFC9360] value defined for X. 509 certificate objects does.
+COSE Key Thumbprint values are computed on the COSE Key object containing only essential parameters in a specific order.
+Thus, they are more analogous to applications that use digests of X.509 Subject Public Key Info (SPKI) values, which are defined in Section 4.1.2.7 of [RFC5280], than to applications that use digests of complete certificate values, as the "x5t" (X.509 certificate SHA-1 thumbprint) [RFC9360] value defined for X.509 certificate objects does.
 While logically equivalent to a digest of the SPKI representation of the key, a COSE Key Thumbprint is computed over the CBOR representation of that key rather than over an ASN.1 representation of it.